 Let’s talk about the vanity.
 I love the look.
 The vanity has one operational drawer with a plumbing cut out to avoid the p-trap.

 The drawer is perfect for storing things out of site.
 The bottom shelf allows the homeowners to add baskets and towels for more storage.

 But, here’s what I don’t like about the vanity.
 To be completely honest, it was super lightweight (think balsa wood) and cost way too much for the materials to be so lightweight.
 I was really angry I paid so much for it, especially because I could have made it myself a lot better quality.
-If you don’t mind cheap quality and a high price, here’s a link.
+Once the quartz countertop was installed, it weighs down the vanity, so it doesn’t feel so lightweight.
+If you like the look and want this vanity for your home here’s a link.